How to create offer letters for employees in Colombia [2024]

 Jul 20, 2023

-Congratulations on selecting your first Colombian employee!
-After interviewing all the candidates and choosing the one who's the best fit for your open role, it's time to send them a job offer letter.
+After interviewing all the candidates and choosing the one who's the best fit for your open role, you have to send them a job offer letter.

-So before you draft and send your offer letter, read this guide where you’ll find everything you need to know about creating legally compliant offer letters for full-time employees in Colombia.
+So before you draft and send your offer letter, read this guide to find everything you need to know about creating legally compliant offer letters for full-time employees in Colombia.

 Requirements for employment contracts in Colombia

-In Colombia, the offer letter is also considered an employment contract.
-It isn't necessary to have an employment contract in writing—verbal agreements are also seen as valid in most cases with some exceptions (more on those below).
+In Colombia, the offer letter is also considered an employment contract (Contrato de Trabajo).
+It isn't necessary to have an employment contract in writing—verbal agreements are considered valid in most cases with some exceptions (more on those below).

 In Colombia, an employment relationship exists when: